Midseason grades: Miami’s starting lineup

 Grade: B-

-Bruce Brown Jr. – Sophomore – Guard
+Bruce Brown Jr., Sophomore, Guard

 Brown is Miami’s most versatile player.